 In 1921 a grander hall, Tokyo Kaikan [meeting hall], was completed.
 It was designed by Taniguchi Yoshiro (who also designed the Imperial Theatre and, after the Pacific War, the Okura Hotel).
 The opulent building faced the Imperial Palace and quickly became the favorite of the city’s corporate elite, with conferences, banquets and large-scale presentations.
 Inside were elegant banquet facilities and a wedding hall, and several of Tokyo’s first posh Western- and Japanese-style restaurants that were open to the general public.

-The building was one of many in the Marunouchi district to survive war-time firebombings.
-During the Occupation, the Tokyo Kaikan premises served as both a US military officer’s club and as the location of the Tokyo American Club for expatriate businessmen.
+The building was one of many in the Marunouchi district to survive war-time B-29 firebombing raids.
+During the Occupation, the Tokyo Kaikan premises served as both a US military officer’s club (a block away from SCAP HQ) and as the location of the Tokyo American Club for expatriate businessmen.